zsoldosp/django-act-as-auth/README.rst

 Django Act As Auth Backend
 ==========================

-:WARNING:
-       This project is currently frozen and will not longer be maintained.
-If there is someone interested in continuing to maintain this project please contact: security@paessler.com .

 .. sales pitch start

 Django authentication back-end that allows one to login as someone else